 The Decision Day Retreat is different from both marriage counseling and discernment counseling.

 Unlike marriage counseling, or a marriage retreat, which are both designed to help you save your marriage, the Decision Day Retreat is designed to help you DECIDE what you want to do with your marriage.

 Unlike discernment counseling, which requires both you AND your spouse to participate, you can attend the Decision Day Retreat alone.

 Right now, the Decision Day Retreat is only offered in Chicago.
 But it is conducted at a hotel near O’Hare Airport, so it is easy to get to no matter where you live.

 If you’re interested in finding out more about the Decision Day Retreat, CLICK HERE.

 Give Yourself Permission

-So, the best thing you can do, no matter what option you choose (even if you choose to do nothing!) is to honor yourself and your own decisional process.
+So, the best thing you can do, no matter what option you choose (even if you choose to do nothing for a while!) is to honor yourself and your own decision-making process.

 Still got questions?
 CLICK THE BUTTON BELOW to get your FREE E-Book: Should I Stay or Should I Go?
 How to Decide When You Can’t Decide.